 Mills does not discriminate in its graduate admission policy on the basis of race, color, marital status, age, religious creed, national origin, ancestry, sex, sexual orientation, or disability, but reserves the right to refuse admission to anyone on the basis of previous academic record, letter of recommendation, or, in the case of the fine arts areas, auditions, portfolios, manuscripts, or other works submitted.

-Studio Art, Dance, English, Post-baccalaureate Pre-Medical, and some School of Education Programs do not accept applications for spring admission.
+Many of our programs do not accept applications for spring admission.
 Please contact the Office of Graduate Admission for current information.

 If applying online, applicants must pay by credit card or electronic check.
 Payment by electronic check, rather than credit card, may delay processing by seven to ten business days.